lynnlangit/learning-cloud/README.md

 - my **micro-blogging** on Dev.to (many...) - [link](https://dev.to/lynnlangit)
 - my **slide decks** on Slides.com (many...) - [link](https://slides.com/lynnlangit)

+## Where do I Start

-This Repo is also a companion to my course ['Cloud Careers and Certifications'](https://www.linkedin.com/learning/cloud-computing-careers-and-certifications-first-steps) on LinkedIn Learning or Lynda.com.
+This Repo is a companion to ['Cloud Careers and Certifications'](https://www.linkedin.com/learning/cloud-computing-careers-and-certifications-first-steps) on LinkedIn Learning or Lynda.com course.
+It's a useful first course for those who are new working with public cloud services.

-## How to Find the Info
+## How to Find the Info by Vendor

 - See the main file in each vendor folders for links
   - for AWS go to `\AWS` folder -> `README.md`